APA299/Black-Mountain---UKY-2021/README.md

 ## Additional Photos

+**Plaque Discription**
-Plaque commemorating WWII Veteran that created one of the first cable systems in the United States and also gives information about the summit as well]
+Plaque commemorating WWII Veteran that created one of the first cable systems in the United States and also gives information about the summit as well
 ![Plaque](graphics/plaque.jpg)

+**Evening View of Black Mountain**
 Scenic View of Black Mountain in the evening that captures the beauty that can be noticed from above.
 ![View of BM](graphics/intro.jpg)